ykim18mica/mica-gd220/lectures/w2-css-colors.md

   color: rgba(100, 200, 100, 0.5);
 }
 ```
 This is almost the same as RGB, but now we can also set the alpha (transparency) value from `0` to `1`.
+So, `0.5` will have 50% transparency.

 ## Transparency